The-Mikest-Mike/File-Organizer/README.md

 ## Features
-- Automatically organizes files in the Downloads folder by type.
+✨ Easy to use—just double-click to run!<br>
-- Creates a separate folder for each file extension.
+✨ Automatically organizes files in the Downloads folder by type.<br>
-- Notifies the user when the organization is complete.
+✨ Creates a separate folder for each file extension.<br>
-- Easy to use—just double-click to run!
+✨ Notifies the user when the organization is complete.<br>

 ## How to Use